Chart Color Schemes

 Robina - East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Robina-East shows higher cultural diversity than most local markets, with 17.5% speaking a language other than English at home and 34.7% born overseas.
-Christianity is the predominant religion, accounting for 49.4%.
-Notably, Judaism's representation is over twice that of the rest of Queensland, at 0.3%.
+Robina-East, surveyed in June-August 2016, showed higher cultural diversity than most local markets, with 17.5% of residents speaking a language other than English at home and 34.7% born overseas.
+Christianity was the predominant religion, comprising 49.4%.
+Judaism's representation was notably higher at 0.3%, compared to the Rest of Qld's 0.3%.

 Frequently Asked Questions - Diversity